kibook/xml-utils/README.md

 NAME
 ====

-s1kd-highlight - Syntax highlighting for S1000D verbatimText
+xml-highlight - Highlight syntax in XML documents

 SYNOPSIS
 ========

-    s1kd-highlight [options] [<dmodule>...]
+    xml-highlight [options] [<dmodule>...]

 DESCRIPTION
 ===========

-The *s1kd-highlight* tool adds syntax highlighting to program listings in a data module.
+The *xml-highlight* tool adds syntax highlighting to program listings in an XML document.
 By default this is accomplished by wrapping detected syntax in XSL-FO inline elements with the proper namespace to allow a stylesheet to pass them through to the final FO processor.
 The actual elements used can be customized, however.

-To enable highlighting on a verbatim text element, include the processing instruction `<?language ...?>` in the element, where `...` is the name of the language.
+To enable highlighting on text in an element, include the processing instruction `<?language ...?>` in the element, where `...` is the name of the language.

 OPTIONS
 =======